vernistage/list-adt-challenge/README.md

 #### Insert at the front

 Insert a value at the _front_ of a list.
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `ArrayList#insert` when inserting at the front of the list?
 What about `LinkedList#insert`?

 Do they differ?
 If so, why?

 #### Insert into the middle

 Insert in element in the _middle_ of a list.
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `ArrayList#insert` when inserting in the middle of a list?
 What about `LinkedList#insert`?

 Do they differ?
 If so, why?

 #### Add an element to the end

 Add an element to the end of a list (`#add`).
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `ArrayList#add`?
 And `LinkedList#add`?

 Do they differ?
 If so, why?

 #### Get the first element of a list

 Retrieve the first element of a list (`#first`).
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `ArrayList#first`? `LinkedList#first`?

 Do they differ?
 If so, why?

 #### Set the first element of a list

 Create a list, then `#set` the first element of it to something different.
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `Arraylist#set` and `LinkedList#set` when setting the first element of a list?

 #### Set the middle element of a list

 Create a list, then `#set` the middle element in it to something different.
-Test this on my different sizes of lists.
+Test this on many different sizes of lists.
 What is the Big-O of `Arraylist#set` and `LinkedList#set` when setting the _middle_ element of a list?

 #### Examine Growth